iterative/dvc.org/content/docs/start/experiments.md

-It's pretty common for data science projects to include configuration files that define adjustable parameters to train a model, adjust model architecture, do pre-processing, etc. DVC provides a mechanism for stages to depend on the specific variables from a file.
+It's pretty common for data science projects to include configuration files that define adjustable parameters to train a model, adjust model architecture, do pre-processing, etc. DVC provides a mechanism for experiments to depend on the specific variables from a file.

 By default, DVC assumes a parameters file named `params.yaml` is available in